671432/JustMe/README.md

 - add an option to change the dropdown layout (side by side, 1by1, etc)
 - fix the "Socials" page

+# Idea dump

+- change the project page to use animations and fully change the window on every scroll to reflect each project individually (new background image, condense everything to fitt inside the screen)

 # Noteworthy updates after initial publishing

 - replaced the placeholder images